 Teton's current liquidity and capital needs largely consist of compensation to our employees, sub-advisory fees, the service agreement with GAMCO and other operating expenses such as rent.
-Our principal assets are highly liquid in nature and consist of cash and cash equivalents and investment advisory fee receivables.
-Cash and cash equivalents are comprised largely of a U.S. Treasury money market fund managed by Gabelli Funds, LLC.
+Our principal assets are highly liquid in nature and consist of cash, cash equivalents and investment advisory fee receivables.
+Cash and cash equivalents are comprised largely of a U.S. treasury bills with maturities of three months or less and a U.S. Treasury money market fund managed by Gabelli Funds, LLC.